-- Clean and tighten battery terminals and have the specific gravity checked at least once a vear. - Check the battery fluid level every month, or more often in hot weather.
+- Clean and tighten battery terminals and have the specific gravity checked at least once a year. - Check the battery fluid level every month, or more often in hot weather.
 Fill to approximately 3/8 inch above the plates.
 DO NOT OVERFILL.
 If fluid is added during freezing weather, the motorhome should be driven several miles to mix water and electrolyte to prevent freezing. - Fluid level check may be omitted if equipped with maintenance-free batteries.

 To prevent wiring damage, it is essential when replacing the cables on the battery, or when using a "booster" battery, that the positive post and the positive cable be attached and the negative post and negative cable be attached.
 The posts are marked (+) plus and (-) minus.
-If a "boost charger" is used while battery

 If a "boost charger" is used while battery is in the motorhome, disconnect both battery cables before connecting the charger to avoid damage to engine electronic components.
 Never attempt to charge or boost a frozen battery.
 An explosion can occur resulting in personal injury.